TUIlmenauAMS/Audio-Processing-Resources/README.md

 # Audio Processing Resources
-This notebook gives an overview of a selection of our audio processing tools.
+This notebook gives an overview of a selection of our audio processing resources.